CEO & Founder

 Vice President for Business Development

-As general manager of uShip Europe, Lupo oversees all of the company’s European business, budget and marketing priorities, as well as new market evaluation and strategic growth opportunities within the European Union.
+As general manager of uShip Global, Lupo oversees all of the company’s global business, budget and marketing priorities with special focus on new market evaluation and strategic growth opportunities within the European Union.
+Westerhuis previously held the position of GM, uShip Europe before taking over the Global role in June 2014.
 Since joining uShip in February 2011, uShip’s business has continued to surge in Europe, having added market localization in multiple countries across Europe, including France, Spain, Austria and The Netherlands.
 Before coming to uShip, Westerhuis spent three years (2007-2010) with Marktplaats.nl (owned by eBay) as new business development manager, where he evaluated and implemented new verticals, partnerships, products and sales opportunities.
 Prior to Marktplaats, Westerhuis earned his MBA from INSEAD in 2007 and spent five years (2001-2006) with Deloitte and Arthur Andersen as a tax attorney.
 He is a Dutch native and currently resides in Amsterdam.

 Vice President & General Manager, uShip Motors & Relocation